The one where Lewis totally, irreversibly loses the plot

 Electric means 100% torque at zero RPM, fewer moving parts, near-silent; it's, like, the future, man.
 And though some consider it sacrilege to electrify a classic car, it can be argued that changing an old, unreliable, underpowered petrol engine to a modern, reliable, much more powerful one is changing the character of a car every bit as much as electrifying a car is.
 And nobody but the dullest of rivet-counters objects much to all the mad engine swaps out there; why object, then, to electrification?

 But there's more.
 We all know that petrol engines pollute.
 Some would argue that, whatever the historic value of these old cars, an internal combustion engine in a classic car in The Current Year is like painting an historic house with lead paint, heating it with trees felled from old-growth forests, and emptying a chamber pot from its windows onto the street.
-Such a thing may have been a grim necessary in the past; doing it today when we have clearly better and cleaner options is entirely irresponsible.
+Such a thing may have been a grim necessity in the past; doing it today when we have clearly better and cleaner options is entirely irresponsible.
 And, honestly, it's very hard to argue with that.

 And that is why I bought